leiyangleon/FSH/isce_preprocessing.md

-## Step 1: Run ROI_PAC or ISCE
+## 2.1.2 Run ROI_PAC/ISCE (Step I)

 To run the scripts for actual processing (with ALOS-1 data as an example), we need to put two unzipped ALOS-1 data folders (with the folder name formatted as "ALPSRP*-L1.0") in the same directory, e.g. test_data.
 For running insarApp, one only needs to type the following command line:

     single_scene_insarApp.py -f test_data

 and for running stripmapApp, one can type:

     single_scene_stripmapApp.py -f test_data

-***Note: some of the parameters in the 7 scripts of 0) are hardcoded for the ALOS data as an example of using the scripts, and needs to be adjusted for ALOS-2 and the future NISAR data.***
+***Note: some of the parameters in the 7 scripts are hardcoded for the ALOS data as an example of using the scripts, and needs to be adjusted for ALOS-2 and the future NISAR data.***

 ***Note: for better use of updated functions and also to be compatible with future ISCE releases, it is thus recommended not to simply replace those ISCE original files in 1-5) but to directly add the newly added lines into the ISCE original files.
 Those newly added lines start and end with the pattern shown below:***